janbalangue/near-me-app/README.md

 A React application that finds points of interest nearby or in any city around the world.
 It talks to places-be, a Spring Boot REST API that calls the Google Maps Places API.

+A deployed version that does not call the API can be found here: https://janbalangue.github.io/near-me-app/

 Start places-be before running this app.

 # Getting Started with Create React App